-- Nature: Time in the local park, gardening or planting a window box – or hiking in the country or visiting a gardening centre.
+- Nature: Time on the porch, balcony or in the backyard or at the local park, gardening or planting a window box – or hiking in the country or visiting a gardening centre.

-- Friends: Popping round for a cuppa, or Facetiming/Skyping with coffee in hand – or meeting in a café.
+- Friends: Facetiming/Skyping with coffee in hand or popping around for a cuppa – or meeting in a café.

 Creative and spiritual self-care

-- Imagination: Getting in the habit of writing, drawing or Instagramming – or joining creative classes (check out local community centres.)
+- Imagination: Getting in the habit of writing, drawing or Instagramming – or joining creative classes online or in your local community.

-- Learning: Reading books from the library, listening to podcasts, watching Ted talks online – or going to a local talk or event.
+- Learning: Reading books online or from the library, learning how to cook new recipes, listening to podcasts, watching Ted talks online – or going to a local talk or event.

-- Spirituality: Attending a service, reading scripture, meditating regularly – or attending a event or Meetup on a topic you’re interested in.
+- Spirituality: Reading scripture, meditating regularly, attending a service – or attending a event or Meetup on a topic you’re interested in.

 Self-care is very individual